maschinenstadt/lib.js/README.md

 If these files export something ("module.exports = {}"), it will be available by file name w/o extension as key and w/ UPPER CASE keys, if the file had the '.json' extension. @"[global.]home": there are all of your "/home/*" exports!

-#### File functions
-Mainly "readlink()" (with all sub's) has been finished again.
-It will be used for different purposes .. if you'd like to find out more, change into the sub dir 'example/readlink' to run `./symlinks.js --debug=4` (not working in other directories - as 'process.cwd()' is considered there).
-You would like to look to the area 'Process'. ;-)´

-More file functions are about to come .. even some own extended filesystem as special, own database for various purposes (including website development..), and additionally there will be "find()" and "grep()" features amongst others!

-#### 'Node.js' VERSION CHECK
-A (first) Node.js version check is done!

-You can set the delay between every query (directly to Node.js main server ;) in the "settings.js" (in minutes).
-This is not a bug, it's a feature that the server(s) don't get flooded by us.

-It is worth to say here: we just check for the really latest/current version, NOT the LTS version (would that be a wished feature or it is good as it is?).

-PS: Additionally I've made the version warning STAY .. even if the delay time prevents a new query.
-It will automatically disappear when running the system with a new Node.js version! :-)´

-PS: See '--check-version' ("doc/[txt/]ARGV.txt").

 #### Administrators and Users